DonQuiCode/aois-lpnu/README.md

-# Project: Infrastructure Administration Labs
+# Project: Administrating of Information Systems Labs

 This repository contains the source code for completing laboratory assignments related to the administration of information systems.
 The project is structured into two main directories: `ansible` and `terraform`, each dedicated to a specific technology stack.